Slide, Splash, Swim at Water Parks Across North Carolina

 7 Ray’s Splash PlanetCharlotteSee on map

-Operated by the Mecklenburg County Parks and Recreation Department, this indoor water park is a tidal wave of fun in any weather conditions.
+Operated by the Mecklenburg County Parks and Recreation Department, this indoor water park is a tidal wave of fun in all weather conditions.
 The 117,000-gallon park includes the 3-story "Blue Comet" slide, a beach-like entry pool, and "Saturation Station," where you’ll find four slides, interactive water play and a tumble bucket.

 8 Sun Crest Water Park

 8 Sun Crest Water ParkTaylorsvilleSee on map

 An outdoor facility north of Hickory, Sun Crest Water Park bills itself as an "affordable day of fun in the sun," complete with an old-fashioned swinging rope and a water slide.
 There’s also plenty of room to find a place to hang out in the summer weather and enjoy the relaxing scenery of the North Carolina foothills.

 9 Wet'n Wild Emerald Pointe Water Park